subspace/subnomicon/docs/decex/staking.md

 Staking epoch is a period of time during which staking distribution remains the same.
 This period is currently set to 100 blocks, or roughly 10 minutes.
 The end of each epoch triggers a series of events to transition to the next epoch.
 These events include:

-- allocation of rewards earned during the epoch,
+- allocation of fees earned during the epoch,
 - deposits and withdrawals of stake,
 - operator registrations and deregistrations,
 - recalculation of stake distribution for the slot leader election.